1,1,1-Trichloroethane: Production

-1,1,1-Trichloroethane is sold with stabilizers because it is unstable with respect to dehydrochlorination and attacks some metals.
+It is sold with stabilizers because it is unstable with respect to dehydrochlorination and attacks some metals.
 Stabilizers comprise up to 8% of the formulation, including acid scavengers (epoxides, amines) and complexants.
+One discontinued product contained only 1,4-dioxane (2±1 %), while another chemical supplier included 2.5% 1,4-dioxane, 0.47% 1,2-butylene oxide, and 0.35% nitromethane as stabilizers.

 Uses

-1,1,1-Trichloroethane is an excellent solvent for many organic compounds and also one of the least toxic of the chlorinated hydrocarbons.
+1,1,1-Trichloroethane is an excellent solvent for many organic compounds and one of the least toxic of the chlorinated hydrocarbons.
 It is generally considered non-polar, but owing to the good polarizability of the chlorine atoms, it is a superior solvent for organic compounds that do not dissolve well in hydrocarbons such as hexane.
 Prior to the Montreal Protocol, it was widely used for cleaning metal parts and circuit boards, as a photoresist solvent in the electronics industry, as an aerosol propellant, as a cutting fluid additive, and as a solvent for inks, paints, adhesives, and other coatings.

-1,1,1-trichloroethane was used to dry-clean leather and suede and it was one of the components of Dow Chemical's "Dowclene" dry cleaning fluid among with tetrachloroethylene, first marketed in the late 1930s.
-Use of 1,1,1-trichloroethane in dry-cleaning remained until the 1980s, meanwhile tetrachloroethylene is still widely used.
-1,1,1-Trichloroethane is also used as an insecticidal fumigant.
+It was used to dry-clean leather and suede.
+Use in dry-cleaning remained until the 1980s.
+It was used as an insecticidal fumigant.

-It was also the standard cleaner for photographic film (movie/slide/negatives, etc.).
+It was also the standard cleaner for photographic film.
 Other commonly available solvents damage emulsion and base (acetone will dissolve triacetate base on most films), and thus are not suitable for this application.
 The standard replacement, Forane 141 is much less effective, and tends to leave a residue.
-1,1,1-Trichloroethane was used as a thinner in correction fluid products such as liquid paper.
+It was also used as a thinner in correction fluid products such as liquid paper.

 Many of its applications previously used carbon tetrachloride (which was banned in US consumer products in 1970).
 In turn, 1,1,1-trichloroethane itself is now being replaced by other solvents in the laboratory.
 Phase-out of 1,1,1-Trichloroethane due to ozone depletion lead to a resurgence of the use of trichloroethylene in metal degreasing.

 Methyl chloroform was also used as a veterinary anthelmintic.

-Anaesthetic research
+Early anaesthetic research

 1,1,1-Trichloroethane was one of the volatile organochlorides that have been tried as alternatives to chloroform in anaesthesia.

 In the 1880s, it was found to be a safe and strong substitute for chloroform but its production was too expensive and difficult for the era.

 In 1880, 1,1,1-trichloroethane was suggested as an anaesthetic.
-It was first referred to as "methyl-chloroform" in the same year.
+It was first referred to as methyl-chloroform in the same year.
 At the time, the narcotic effects of chloral hydrate were owed to a hypothetical metabolic pathway to chloroform in "alkaline blood".
 Trichloroethane was studied for its structural similarity to chloral and potential anaesthetic effects.
 However, trichloroethane did not exhibit any conversion to chloroform in laboratory experiments.
 The 1,1,2-Trichloroethane (vinyl trichloride) isomer, which lacked a trichloromethyl group, exhibited anaesthetic effects even stronger than the 1,1,1 isomer.